 - Focus.
 Fear or immediate threats focus the brain, so a high-stakes or high-consequence environment can trigger flow.

 - Risk.
 ‘Danger’ can feel good, but only if the risk can be moved from one of threat to one of challenge.

 - Challenge vs Skill.
 Find the sweet spot between boredom and fear.
 Kotler estimates the challenge should be ~4% greater than your skill level.

 - Novelty.
 Change, unpredictability and complexity catch and hold your attention.

 - Embodiment.
-Involves being ‘in’ your body and fostering full body awareness.
-Adventure sports often requires a kind of total physical awareness and immersion in all five senses.
+It involves being ‘in’ your body and fostering full body awareness.
+Adventure sports often require a kind of total physical awareness and immersion in all five senses.

 - Feedback.
 This term refers to a direct, in-the-moment coupling between cause and effect.
 Immediate feedback is an extension of clear goals.
 Clear goals tell us what we’re doing; immediate feedback tells us how to do it better.

 Several studies performed with professional classical pianists who played piano pieces several times to induce a flow state found a significant relationship between flow and decreased heart rate, blood pressure, and relaxation of the zygomaticus major facial (smiling) muscles.